AnushkaSamadder/oracle/README.md

 # The Oracle's Tavern 🏰

-A medieval-themed interactive web application where travelers seek wisdom from mystical patrons in an enchanted tavern.
-Each character presents unique questions about modern technology problems dressed in medieval language, creating an engaging and humorous experience.
+Imagine if ChatGPT or the other LLMs were a thing in medieval times?
+Well you no longer have to!
+The Oracle's Tavern is a medieval-themed interactive web application where travelers seek wisdom from mystical patrons in an enchanted tavern.
+Each character presents unique questions about problems of that time, creating an engaging and humorous experience.

 ## 🎮 Features